Custom Healthcare Software

 As in any industry, security and compliance are the foundation for healthcare.
 The data security and compliance aspects of healthcare are fundamental to maintaining patient trust and allowing healthcare organizations to operate.
 Due to the sensitive and vulnerable nature of patients’ data and the need for seamless coordination between different medical providers to facilitate care, proper security and compliance is imperative.
 This data can include a patient’s medical records, personal information, and financial information, highlighting the necessity for the industry to take sensitive information seriously and enforce proper security to protect patient privacy.
 The data held and processed by healthcare providers can be highly sensitive, requiring strict adherence to complex sets of regulations, including the Family Educational Rights and Privacy Act (FERPA), the Health Insurance Portability and Accountability Act (HIPAA), the EU General Data Protection Regulation (GDPR) and many more.
 Failing to follow these regulations can result in hefty monetary penalties, lawsuits, and loss of customer or patient trust, all of which severely damage a healthcare organization's reputation.

-This article will discuss why off-the-shelf options aren’t cut out for it and how unique flexibility in terms of healthcare software product development can play an important role in meeting these challenges.
+This article will discuss why off-the-shelf options aren’t cut out for it and how unique flexibility in terms of custom software development for healthcare can play an important role in meeting these challenges.
 Custom software presents an opportunity to address the unique security concerns of healthcare providers while still remaining fully compliant with relevant regulations.
 Certain features of this type of software, such as the advanced security elements and the ease with which it can be designed, can also help healthcare companies meet regulatory compliance challenges.
 The medical field has always required a high level of security.
 Patients' health information is sensitive and even more important than other types of files that would also be considered sensitive.

 The importance of data security in healthcare